wardi/jsonsquared/README.md

 ### Numbers

-Any CSV string that can be [parsed as a JSON number](docs/number.gif) will be represented as a number in JSON.
+Any cell value that can be [parsed as a JSON number](docs/number.gif) will be represented as a number in JSON.

 a | b | c